Hasmonean dynasty: Territorial expansion

+Captivity and death

 Diodotus Tryphon went with an army to Judea and invited Jonathan to Scythopolis for a friendly conference, where he persuaded him to dismiss his army of 40,000 men, promising to give him Ptolemais and other fortresses.
 Jonathan fell into the trap; he took with him to Ptolemais 1,000 men, all of whom were slain; he himself was taken prisoner.

-Simon assumes leadership

 When Diodotus Tryphon was about to enter Judea at Hadid, he was confronted by the new Jewish leader, Simon, ready for battle.
 Tryphon, avoiding an engagement, demanded one hundred talents and Jonathan's two sons as hostages, in return for which he promised to liberate Jonathan.
 Although Simon did not trust Diodotus Tryphon, he complied with the request so that he might not be accused of the death of his brother.
 But Diodotus Tryphon did not liberate his prisoner; angry that Simon blocked his way everywhere and that he could accomplish nothing, he executed Jonathan at Baskama, in the country east of the Jordan.
 Jonathan was buried by Simeon at Modin.
 Nothing is known of his two captive sons.
 One of his daughters was an ancestor of Josephus.

+Simon assumes leadership (142–135 BC)

-Simon assumed the leadership (142 BCE), receiving the double office of High Priest and Ethnarch (Prince) of Israel.
-The leadership of the Hasmoneans was established by a resolution, adopted in 141 BCE, at a large assembly "of the priests and the people and of the elders of the land, to the effect that Simon should be their leader and High Priest forever, until there should arise a faithful prophet" (1 Macc.
+Simon assumed the leadership (142 BC), receiving the double office of High Priest and Ethnarch (Prince) of Israel.
+The leadership of the Hasmoneans was established by a resolution, adopted in 141 BC, at a large assembly "of the priests and the people and of the elders of the land, to the effect that Simon should be their leader and High Priest forever, until there should arise a faithful prophet" (1 Macc.
 14:41).
 Ironically, the election was performed in Hellenistic fashion.